 I finally decided that if my idea wasn’t offensive and my motive was love, what was the worst that could happen if I followed through?

-I packed the gift — a bendable red garland of berries, the glittering word BELIEVE, and a card.
+I packed the gift into a used cardboard shipping box and added a card.

 When the kids got home from school, my crafty middle child drew a Christmas polar bear picture to place inside the box.
 We wrapped the package, complete with curly ribbon, and moved on to phase two: delivery mission.